The Lincoln Experience

 If you're not sure which course you might want to study, why not explore some of our subject areas below to get an idea of some of the different courses we offer here at Lincoln.
 Our wide range of programmes span our four academic colleges, covering the arts, business, science, and social sciences.

-The best way to find out what it is really like to live and learn at Lincoln is to join us for one of our Open Days.
+The best way to find out what it is really like to live and learn at Lincoln is to join us for one of our on-campus events.
 Visiting us in person is important and will help you to get a real feel for what it might be like to study here.
 Many of our students say they knew Lincoln was for them as soon as they set foot on campus.

-By joining us at an Open Day, you have the opportunity to attend subject talks for the courses you are interested in, meet face-to-face with academic tutors, and speak to our expert staff about the things that matter to you - whether that is the course, careers support, accommodation, Students' Union, or fees and funding.
+By joining us on campus, you have the opportunity to speak to our expert staff about the things that matter to you - whether that is the course, careers support, accommodation, Students' Union, or fees and funding.
 You'll also be able to take in our spectacular city centre campus, cutting-edge academic facilities, and purpose-built accommodation.

 At Lincoln, we understand that there may be times when you need a little extra assistance.
 That’s why we offer a wide range of support and advice services for both personal and academic matters.
 We aim to provide a friendly, welcoming, and close-knit community of staff and students, and everything we do is geared towards giving our students the best experience possible.

 Our specialist teams offer free, impartial, and confidential advice and information on an array of topics, from fees, funding, and making payments, to health, wellbeing, and housing.
 Our Residence Life Team is available to support students living in University owned and managed accommodation.